-Clear, concise and urgent Cadre Nation is a must-read for anyone who wants to understand the Chinese Communist Party and its influence.
+Award-winning author John Fitzgerald examines the Communist Party's narrative to show Beijing's monumental propaganda productions are a fragile edifice built on questionable assumptions.
+Clear, concise and urgent, Cadre Country is a must-read for anyone who wants to understand the Communist Party of China and its influence.